naoyam/physis/docs/programming.md

 Reduction
 ---------

-** THE FOLLOWING IS NOT YET IMPLEMENTED.** It describes the current plan for data reductions in Physis.

 Physis provides two methods for reductions.
 First, grid data can be reduced to a scalar value with intrinsic `PSReduce`: